India to forecast likely El Nino effect on monsoon in April - minister

+MUMBAI, May 1 India's markets are closed on Monday for a public holiday.
+Trading will resume on Tuesday.

-NEW DELHI The weather office will give its outlook on the likely impact of El Nino on the monsoon in mid-April, but the impact of the weather pattern is unlikely to be as severe as 2009, Farm Minister Sharad Pawar told reporters on Wednesday.
+NEW DELHI Feb 26 The Indian weather office will give its outlook on the likely impact of El Nino on the monsoon in mid-April, but the impact of the weather pattern is unlikely to be as severe as 2009, Farm Minister Sharad Pawar told reporters on Wednesday.

 In 2009, the worst drought in nearly four decades ravaged farms in India, one of the world's leading producers of an array of farm commodities, forcing the country to import large quantities of sugar and hoisting global prices to a record high.